 Database and table names.
-As of NDB 8.0.18, the 63-byte limit on identifiers for databases and tables is removed.
+NDB 8.0 removes the previous 63-byte limit on identifiers for databases and tables.
 These identifiers can now use up to 64 bytes, as for such objects using other MySQL storage engines.
-See Section 3.7.11, “Previous NDB Cluster Issues Resolved in NDB Cluster 8.0”.
+See Section 2.7.11, “Previous NDB Cluster Issues Resolved in NDB Cluster 8.0”.

 Generated names for foreign keys.